eiahb3838ya/PHBS_multi-factor_project/002 src/04 factorNormalization/README.md

    - Variable

-     factorCube, a three dimensional matrix, with its first dimension as dates, second dimension as factors and third dimension as stocks.
+     factorCube, a three dimensional matrix, with its first dimension as dates, second dimension as stocks and third dimension as factors.

      Already calculated by Evan Hu.